 As it stands, newly recognised refugees in the UK have only 28 days to ‘move-on’ from asylum support and navigate the mainstream benefits system, whilst refugees have no access to legal aid to fund family reunion applications.

 We believe that policies like these expose refugees to the risk of exploitation, and it’s an angle we’d like to see given more attention in the mainstream media.

 Q: Many of this year’s entries are returning to stories we’ve seen in the media before – going back to see how the situation has (or hasn’t) progressed.
 Why do you think this is an important aspect to highlight?

 Against the backdrop of coverage that we saw during the height of the European refugee crisis, the relative trickle of stories nowadays means it is easy to wrongly assume that the situation for people on the move has dramatically improved.

 However, this is far from the case, as thousands of refugees are still stranded on Greek islands and they have remained in a dire state of limbo over the past few years.

-Another of this year’s Refugee Reporting Award nominees that highlights this well is, Dangerous Exit: Who Controls How Syrians In Lebanon Go Home from Charlotte Alfred for Refugees Deeply.
+Another of the 2019 Refugee Reporting Award nominees that highlights this well is, Dangerous Exit: Who Controls How Syrians In Lebanon Go Home from Charlotte Alfred for Refugees Deeply.
 This is an informative and comprehensive report, beautifully written, which manages to return to the Syrian refugee story whilst also conveying a deep analysis of the complicated, ongoing geopolitical issue.

 Fortunately, compassion has no time limit, and by re-visiting stories like these we can highlight what work is left to be done and encourage people to show their kindness by continuing to champion the rights of refugees around the world.